gocobalt/cobalt-sdk/README.md

-# Breakout SDK
+# Cobalt SDK

-With Breakout you can Integrate workflows with your favourite cloud applications.
+With Cobalt you can Integrate workflows with your favourite cloud applications.
 Create processes and bring teams, tools, customers together so business can run on autopilot and more confidently—all on a single platform.

-_Visit **[getbreakout.com](https://www.getbreakout.com "Breakout Home")** for more details_
+_Visit **[gocobalt.io](https://www.gocobalt.io/ "Cobalt Home")** for more details_